 Connecting to nature is more important than ever, and you can achieve this by using touches of green in your modern bathroom to ground your space.

 Here, the green and white scheme – with wooden elements – give this space a light touch, despite the contemporary fixtures.
+The green paint used here also cleverly zones the vanity area space, great for bathroom vanity ideas.

 4. Modernize your bathroom with on-trend tiles